 Most people buy a gram or two from me and come through an existing customer, and I tend to think they know what they're doing.
-Because I'm a bit more expensive, my clients are generally older, so I don't have to worry about some kid who doesn't know what they're doing.
-I do have people who buy too regularly, and of course, I worry about how they're affected by it, especially if I've gotten to know them a bit.
+Because I'm a bit more expensive, my clients are generally older, so I don't worry about some kiddy trying to hoof it all in one go.
+I do have people who buy too regularly, and of course I worry about how they're affected by it, especially if I've got to know them a bit.
 But, at the end of the day, I'm a drug dealer.

 Lucy, Undisclosed Location

-I quickly stopped selling Xanax because people started wanting it for anxiety rather than just coming down from a trip.
+I quickly stopped selling xanax because people started wanting it for anxiety rather than just coming down from a trip.
 I'm not a doctor!
 Most dealers I knew were similar to me, but I think it depends on how they're operating.
 They weren't big time and could keep an eye on what was going on.
 But if you're dealing on a larger scale where money is the priority, I guess that would be harder.@GobshoutThanks to Dan Owns at the Sesh Safety Facebook group for his help with this article.More from our Safe Sesh editorial series:A Comprehensive Explanation of Every Comedown SymptomThe YouTubers Who Take MDMA, DMT and GHB in Their VideosHow the UK's Music Festivals Changed Their Tune On Drugs